 An index of corporate financial performance

-Corporate financial performance decreased slightly in every region globally in the second quarter of 2024.
-However, the index also shows a notable decrease in the number of ‘zombie companies’ and strong performance from many markets in the Middle East and Asia.
+Corporate financial performance recovered slightly in every region globally in the third quarter of 2024, with strong performance from many markets in the Middle East and North America.
+The index also shows a notable decrease in the number of ‘zombie companies’ globally.

 Discover which countries and territories are performing among the best.
 Assess financial performance across sectors.
 Identify distressed companies.
 Compare your company’s financial performance against tens of thousands of public companies around the world.
 KPMG’s Financial Performance Index (FPI) is designed to be one of the clearest indices of corporate financial performance.